13: Prism Library 5.0 for WPF

 When building your application with the Prism Library, you may use the Unity Extensions for the Prism Library and the Unity Application Block (Unity) or the Managed Extensibility Framework (MEF) Extensions for the Prism Library and MEF.
-These are built on the .NET Framework 4.0, for WPF, or the .NET Framework for Silverlight 4, as shown in the following illustration.
+These are built on the .NET Framework 4.5 for WPF, as shown in the following illustration.

-The Prism Library addresses common requirements for building both composite and non-composite applications on the WPF and Silverlight platforms.
+The Prism Library addresses common requirements for building both composite and non-composite applications on the WPF platform.
 As a whole, the Prism Library accelerates development by providing the services and components to address these needs.

-The Prism Library ships both as signed binaries to allow you to take advantage of Prism immediately without the need to compile and as source in case you want to make modifications or just see how it works.
+The Prism Library ships signed binaries through NuGet packages to allow you to take advantage of Prism immediately without the need to compile and as source in case you want to make modifications or just see how it works.

-The Prism Library targeted for desktop applications consists of four assemblies:
+The Prism Library targeted for desktop applications consists of eight assemblies:

 - Microsoft.Practices.Prism.Interactivity.
-This assembly contains behaviors and actions for interactions with the UI based on Microsoft Expression Blend Behaviors (available in the Blend SDK), largely in support of the MVVM pattern.
+This assembly contains behaviors and actions for interactions with the UI based on Blend for Visual Studio 2013 Behaviors (available in the Blend SDK), largely in support of the MVVM pattern.
 This includes InteractionRequest, InteractionRequestTrigger, Confirmation, and Notification.
 Additionally the PopupWindowAction responds to the InteractionRequestTrigger.